Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Get-AzureRmIotHubEventHubConsumerGroup.md

 ```
 Get-AzureRmIotHubEventHubConsumerGroup [-ResourceGroupName] <String> [-Name] <String>
- [-EventHubEndpointName] <String> [<CommonParameters>]
+ [-EventHubEndpointName] <String>
 ```

 ## DESCRIPTION
 Gets all the eventhub consumergroups for the different EventHubs used by IotHub.

 ## EXAMPLES